 Fraud Alerts

-Here Are Eight Common Elder Fraud Schemes To Look Out For:
+Here Are Common Fraud Schemes to Look Out For:

-1. Romance scam: Criminals pose as interested romantic partners on social media or dating websites to capitalize on their elderly victims’ desire to find companions.
+1. Romance Scam: Criminals pose as interested romantic partners on social media or dating websites to capitalize on their victims’ desire to find companions.

-1. Tech support scam: Criminals pose as technology support representatives and offer to fix non-existent computer issues.
-The scammers gain remote access to victims’ devices and sensitive information.
+1. Tech Support Scam: Criminals pose as technology support representatives and offer to fix non-existent computer issues.
+The scammers can gain remote access to victims’ devices and sensitive information.
+The scammers will also request payment to restore computer function.

-1. Government impersonation scam: Criminals pose as government employees and threaten to arrest or prosecute victims unless they agree to provide funds or other payments.
+1. Government Impersonation Scam: Criminals pose as government employees and threaten to arrest or prosecute victims unless they agree to provide funds or other payments.
+Criminals pose as government employees and claim that a child or grandchild is in jail and request bail payment.

 Other Helpful Tips From Your Local PD: